SomebiJN/Portfolio-website/README.md

-# Portfolio-website containing my recent work
+# Portfolio-website containing my recent work.
+I havent been able to get my animation working using AOS but I'm working on that.
+I'm also learning how to use PHP so an email can be sent directly to me from the website.
+Other than that, it is fully functional and responsive!!